lukas-krecan/ShedLock/README.md

 7. You can set `lockAtLeastFor` attribute which specifies minimum amount of time for which the lock should be kept.
 Its main purpose is to prevent execution from multiple nodes in case of really short tasks and clock difference between the nodes.
 8. All the annotations support Spring Expression Language (SpEL).
+9. By default, the lock will be applied even if the method is called directly, not just through the scheduler.

 #### Example
 Let's say you have a task which you execute every 15 minutes and which usually takes few minutes to run.